If....: Critical reception

+Accolades

+If.... won the Palme d'Or at the 1969 Cannes Film Festival.
+In 1999, the British Film Institute named it the 12th greatest British film of the 20th century; in 2004, the magazine Total Film named it the 16th greatest British film of all time.
+In 2017 a poll of 150 actors, directors, writers, producers and critics for Time Out magazine ranked it the 9th best British film ever.

+McDowell's casting in A Clockwork Orange

 McDowell's performance in If.... caught the attention of Stanley Kubrick, who subsequently cast him in his 1971 film adaptation of Anthony Burgess's A Clockwork Orange.
-Additionally, McDowell used his performance in If.... in his inspiration for the Clockwork Orange protagonist, Alexander DeLarge.
+McDowell used his performance in If.... in his inspiration for the Clockwork Orange protagonist, Alexander DeLarge.
 Having been given the script by Kubrick, McDowell was unsure how he should play the part of Alex, and so he contacted Lindsay Anderson, asking for advice.
 McDowell relates the story:

 Anyway, he said 'Malcolm, this is how you play the part: there is a scene of you, a close-up in If...., where you open the doors to the gymnasium, to be beaten.
 You get a close-up.'
 I said 'that's right.'
 He said 'do you remember...'
 I said 'yes.
 I smiled.'
 He said 'that's right.
 You gave them that smile.
 That sort of ironic smile,' he said 'and that's how you play Alex.'
 And I went 'my god, that's brilliant.
 That's brilliant.'
 That's all I needed and that was enough, and that is a brilliant piece of direction for an actor.

-The movie also had influence in the popular Japanese Megami Tensei series, specifically with the game Shin Megami Tensei If... which references the movie not only in the title but the basic plot of a bullied kid revolting against his high-school bullies.